causify-ai/tutorials/class_project_instructions/Projects/fastai_Project_Description.md

-### Description
+**Description**

-Fastai is a high-level Python library built on top of PyTorch that simplifies the process of training deep learning models.
-It provides an intuitive interface for various tasks such as image classification, text classification, and tabular data analysis while maintaining flexibility for advanced users.
-Fastai is designed to enable rapid experimentation and prototyping in machine learning projects.
+Fastai is a high-level Python library built on top of PyTorch, designed to simplify training deep learning models.
+It provides a user-friendly interface for various machine learning tasks, enabling rapid experimentation and prototyping.
+Fastai is particularly focused on making deep learning accessible, with features that include:

-**Key Features:**
+- **High-level API**: Simplifies the process of building and training models.
+- **Data Block API**: Facilitates the creation of datasets and data loaders for different tasks.
-- Simplifies the training of deep learning models with minimal code.
+- **Transfer Learning**: Enables the use of pre-trained models to enhance performance on specific tasks.
-- Provides built-in functionalities for data augmentation, transfer learning, and fine-tuning.
-- Supports a wide range of tasks, including computer vision, natural language processing, and tabular data analysis.
-- Integrates seamlessly with PyTorch, allowing for customization and advanced model building.
+- **Comprehensive documentation**: Provides extensive tutorials and resources for users to learn and apply deep learning techniques.

 ---

-### Project 1: Image Classification of Plant Species
+**Project 1: Image Classification of Plant Species**
 **Difficulty**: 1 (Easy)
-**Project Objective**: Develop a model to classify images of different plant species using a convolutional neural network (CNN).
-The goal is to optimize the model for accuracy in identifying species from images.
+**Project Objective**: Build a model to classify images of different plant species using transfer learning to optimize accuracy.

-**Dataset Suggestions**: Look for publicly available datasets on Kaggle that contain labeled images of various plant species.
+**Dataset Suggestions**: Explore Kaggle for publicly available datasets of plant images.

 **Tasks**:
-- **Data Preparation**: Load and preprocess the plant images using Fastai's data block API.
+- **Data Preparation**: Utilize Fastai's Data Block API to load and preprocess images, ensuring proper labeling and augmentation.
+- **Model Selection**: Choose a pre-trained model (e.g., ResNet) for transfer learning.
-- **Model Training**: Utilize transfer learning to train a CNN model on the plant species dataset.
+- **Training**: Train the model on the plant species dataset, monitoring the training process and adjusting hyperparameters as needed.
-- **Evaluation**: Assess model performance using accuracy metrics and confusion matrices.
+- **Evaluation**: Assess model performance using accuracy, confusion matrix, and classification report.
-- **Visualization**: Visualize model predictions against actual labels using Fastai's built-in plotting functions.
+- **Visualization**: Visualize misclassified images and model predictions to identify areas for improvement.

 **Bonus Ideas (Optional)**:
-- Experiment with different augmentation techniques to improve model robustness.
+- Implement additional data augmentation techniques.
-- Compare the performance of various pre-trained models (e.g., ResNet, EfficientNet).
+- Compare the performance of different pre-trained models.

 ---

-### Project 2: Sentiment Analysis of Movie Reviews
+**Project 2: Sentiment Analysis on Movie Reviews**
 **Difficulty**: 2 (Medium)
-**Project Objective**: Build a sentiment analysis model to classify movie reviews as positive or negative, optimizing for precision and recall in predictions.
+**Project Objective**: Develop a sentiment analysis model to classify movie reviews as positive or negative, optimizing for F1-score.

-**Dataset Suggestions**: Use the IMDB movie reviews dataset available on Kaggle or HuggingFace for sentiment analysis tasks.
+**Dataset Suggestions**: Use Hugging Face Datasets to find a collection of movie reviews labeled with sentiments.

 **Tasks**:
-- **Data Loading**: Import the movie review dataset and preprocess the text data using Fastai's text data API.
+- **Data Acquisition**: Load the dataset using Fastai's data loading capabilities and preprocess the text data (tokenization, cleaning).
+- **Text Data Processing**: Create a text classifier using Fastai's built-in text processing tools.
-- **Model Training**: Train a text classification model using a pre-trained language model (e.g., ULMFiT).
+- **Model Training**: Train the sentiment analysis model, experimenting with different architectures (e.g., LSTM, Transformer).
-- **Hyperparameter Tuning**: Experiment with different learning rates and batch sizes to optimize model performance.
+- **Hyperparameter Tuning**: Optimize model performance through hyperparameter tuning and cross-validation.
-- **Evaluation**: Evaluate the model using classification metrics like F1 score, precision, and recall.
+- **Evaluation**: Evaluate the model using metrics like accuracy, precision, recall, and F1-score, and visualize results with confusion matrices.

 **Bonus Ideas (Optional)**:
-- Create a web app to showcase the model's predictions on user-input movie reviews.
-- Explore multi-class sentiment classification by adding neutral reviews to the dataset.
+- Extend the project to analyze sentiment trends over time.
+- Compare the performance of traditional machine learning models against deep learning models.

 ---

-### Project 3: Predicting House Prices with Tabular Data
+**Project 3: Anomaly Detection in Credit Card Transactions**
 **Difficulty**: 3 (Hard)
-**Project Objective**: Develop a regression model to predict house prices based on various features, optimizing for the lowest mean absolute error (MAE).

-**Dataset Suggestions**: Utilize the Kaggle House Prices dataset or any other open-source tabular dataset that includes housing features and prices.
+**Project Objective**: Create a deep learning model for detecting fraudulent transactions in credit card data, focusing on minimizing false positives.

+**Dataset Suggestions**: Search for open government datasets or Kaggle datasets related to credit card transactions.

 **Tasks**:
-- **Data Exploration**: Conduct exploratory data analysis (EDA) to understand feature distributions and relationships.
-- **Data Preprocessing**: Clean and preprocess the dataset, handling missing values and categorical variables using Fastai's tabular data API.
+- **Data Preparation**: Load and preprocess the dataset, handling missing values and normalizing features.
-- **Model Training**: Train a regression model using Fastai's tabular learner, leveraging feature engineering techniques.
-- **Model Evaluation**: Evaluate the model's performance using MAE and visualize the results against actual prices.
+- **Feature Engineering**: Create new features that may help in identifying fraudulent behavior, such as transaction frequency or amount deviations.
+- **Model Development**: Use Fastai to build a deep learning model for anomaly detection (e.g., autoencoder or one-class SVM).
+- **Training and Validation**: Train the model on a balanced dataset, ensuring proper validation techniques to avoid overfitting.
+- **Evaluation**: Use metrics like ROC-AUC and precision-recall curves to evaluate model performance, focusing on minimizing false positives.

 **Bonus Ideas (Optional)**:
-- Implement feature importance analysis to understand which features contribute most to price predictions.
-- Compare the results with traditional regression models (e.g., Linear Regression, Random Forest) for baseline performance.

----

-These projects provide a comprehensive learning experience, allowing students to explore various aspects of data science, from data preprocessing to model evaluation, using the Fastai library.
+- Implement ensemble methods to improve detection rates.
+- Explore the use of unsupervised learning techniques for anomaly detection.